diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 - S2: 2022-04-06 [Database contention plausibly caused by excessive `ci_builds` reads](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/6773)
 - S2: 2022-03-18 [Unable to remove a foreign key on `ci_builds`](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/6642)

-See more detailed data, read from the database in March 2022.
-We do have around 50 `ci_*` prefixed database tables, some of them would benefit from partitioning.
+For more detailed data, read from the database in March 2022.
+We have approximately 50 `ci_*` prefixed database tables, and some of them would benefit from partitioning.

-Simple SQL query used to get this data:
+A simple SQL query to get this data:

 ```sql
 WITH tables AS (SELECT table_name FROM information_schema.tables WHERE table_name LIKE 'ci_%')